cifren/OxPeckerDataBundle/README.md

 The idea is to:

-1. Create a configuration file defining Query you want use for the import / delete data.
-(SQL lqyer)
+1. Create a configuration file defining ETL you want to use for the import data.
+(SQL/PHP ETL)
-2. Apply an ETL on the top of it.
-(PHP layer)
-2. Launch the command manualy/via cron task, with parameters or not.
+2. Launch the command via cron task, with parameters or not.

 Theory
 ======

+In your config you define :
+    - Pre Process method where you define all your command, for example you can do data deletion, data control, table structure etc...
+    - Etl Processes method where you define a list of ETL, of course when you use SQL ETL, this one will allow only import from SQL to SQL, but nothing forbidden to create a previous ETL to import CSV to SQL and after link this data to a table in SQL.
+    - Post Process method where you define all your command after Etls have been executed, for example delete temporary tables, test the data etc...

+Your command will be based on the creation of a service for the declaration and the config you created.

 Documentation
 =============